WPS/egon.io/README.md

 We recommend to switch your browser to full screen mode (in most browsers: press F11 key) to increase the available modeling space.

 #### Palette
-Shows the icons you can choose to tell your Domain Story.
+Shows the icons you can choose to record your Domain Story (actors and work objects), a rectangular shape to group icons into logical units, and two useful modeling tools:
+- The lasso tool lets you select several icons at once to move them easily.
+- the space tool creates or removes space.
+Click and drag the crosshair to the right or down to create space, or drag to the left or to the top to remove space.

 #### Headline
 Click on the headline to change the name of the Domain Story and describe it.
 The description can contain information about assumptions (e.g. that the domain story describes a "happy path" scenario) and variations (e.g. optional steps).